Clinical Pearls

 Clinical Pearl: The Pavlik Limit

-If the hip is not reduced after 3-4 weeks in the Pavlik harness, ABANDON IT.
-Continuing beyond this point burns bridges, damages the acetabulum, and causes AVN.
-Move to rigid brace or closed reduction.
+If the hip fails to achieve concentric reduction after 3-4 weeks in a Pavlik harness, ABANDON IT.
+Continuing beyond this critical window burns bridges, causes irreparable posterior acetabular wear (Pavlik Disease), and significantly increases the risk of AVN.
+The algorithm must shift to a rigid abduction orthosis or closed reduction.

 6 - 18 Months: Closed vs. Open Reduction